Sabo Dam with hydrangea and seasonal flowers in Tokigawa Town.

 Barbecue / Camping

 The area can normally be used for barbecues and even camping.
 They have sinks for washing dishes.
 But apart from that there is not much else.
 Its a bit of wild camping with toilets being the only luxury!
 According to the official website it only costs 500 yen per person to camp there.
 However, you need to get permission from the mayor to either camp or barbecue, at least a week in advance through a form on the website here.

-**Please note both the website and the park itself have signs up to say that both barbecuing and camping are forbidden at the moment due to the Coronavirus outbreak.**
+**Please note both the website and the park itself have signs up to say that both barbecuing and camping are forbidden at the moment due to the pandemic, even in 2023.**

 They don’t have it on the map (surprisingly), but there are quite a few cherry blossom trees in this area of the park.
 As well as in the forest that back drops the dam.
 They generally bloom the very end of March, but mostly early April.

-The hydrangea at the dam bloom in June, usually around mid-June, which is marginally later than other areas of Saitama.
+The hydrangea at the dam bloom in June, usually from around mid-June, which is marginally later than other areas of Saitama.
 Last week, they had barely peaked through, yet today they were stunning.
 There are hydrangea all over the park, not just at this zone.
 2023 information: the hydrangea were at 20% on June 7th according to Tokigawa Town.

 Suzumegawa Forest Road

 The dam is on a popular cycle course for advanced cyclists.
 As you drive (or walk*) from one car park to the other the road forks. (*If you are walking you can walk up through the forest too or use this road with caution).
 The road merges about half way between the lower and upper car park.
 The fork is just before the road takes a sharp bend on the left to get to the upper car park.
 If you go right at the fork though it brings you to the Suzumegawa Forest Road.
 You can actually drive it too.
 However, it is a very narrow road and if you meet another vehicle one of you will have to back up to where the road is wide enough to pass each other!